Robert Rauner, Lincoln, Nebraska

 Doug Bermel, Princeton, Minnesota

 Doug has been living with the progression of AMN for over 35 years.
 He had four younger brothers, who died from ALD.
-Doug has been serving on the ULF Board since 2012 and has been attending the annual conference for 30-some years.
-His role with the ULF is to talk with people who have questions on how to deal with ALD/AMN, and he is active on the Conference Committee.
+Doug has served on the ULF Board since 2012 and has been attending the annual conference for over 30 years.

 Joe Changle, Carnegie, Pennsylvania